 After waiting for nearly a century, the founders of the Academy of Motion Picture Arts and Sciences will soon get the museum they’ve been asking for.

-Since 1927, silent film stars like Mary Pickford and Douglas Fairbanks have been commenting on how the organization needed a library and museum, and in less than a year the long wait will be over.
+Since 1927, silent film stars like Mary Pickford and Douglas Fairbanks have been commenting on how the organization needed a library and museum, and by this winter the city’s long wait will be over.
+Tom Hanks took the stage at the 92nd Oscars this past February to announce that the Academy of Motion Picture Arts and Sciences’ Academy Museum of Motion Pictures will open its doors to the public on December 14, 2020!

 The Academy Museum for National Pictures will sit across 300,000 square feet in Hollywood costing around $388 million as it takes over the former May Company building located at the corner of Wilshire and Fairfax.
 Although no historic elements remain inside of the 1939-built department store, architects are going through great measures to restore the exterior and iconic gold mosaic.